 - Butterfly weed

 When to fertilize

 Since most of your perennials likely won’t need much fertilizer to survive and thrive, it’s best to pay attention to the suggested fertilizing times.
 Remember, the only perennials that will benefit from fertilizers are the heavy feeders and those planted in sandy soil or soil without many organic nutrients.
-If your perennial is planted in rich soil and seems to be doing well, leave it alone!
+Leave your perennial alone if it’s planted in rich soil and seems to be doing well!

 If you’re wondering when to fertilize the perennials that do need a little boost, here’s what Michigan State University Extension says:

-Perennials may benefit from a single fertilizer application just before or at the time that new spring growth is pushing up.
+Perennials may benefit from a fertilizer application before or at the time that new spring growth is pushing up.
 The most common recommendation is to apply no more than 1 pound of nitrogen per 1,000 square feet if no compost is used.
-(For comparison, this is about one-fourth of what you would apply to your lawn during the course of a growing season.)
+(For comparison, this is about one-fourth of what you would apply to your lawn during a growing season.)

 So, again, don’t overdo it, and you should be alright.
 It is also suggested that correct yearly composting can eliminate the need for extra fertilization of perennials altogether.
-As for the heavy feeding perennials, you can feed them in the spring, then again in the summer with other spot liquid treatment or “side-dressing,” which means spreading several tablespoons of fast-release fertilizer in the general root area of the plant (not on the crown, though—this can burn the plant).
+As for the heavy feeding perennials, you can feed them in the spring, then again in the summer with other spot liquid treatment or “side-dressing,” which means spreading several tablespoons of fast-release fertilizer in the general root area of the plant.
+Don’t fertilize the crown, though—this can burn the plant.